endgameviable/endgameviable-nextjs/README.md

 As far as I know, these have to be set manually in the AWS Amplify Console.

-- RUNTIME_ACCESS_KEY_ID
+- EGV_RUNTIME_ACCESS_KEY_ID
-- RUNTIME_SECRET_ACCESS_KEY
+- EGV_RUNTIME_SECRET_ACCESS_KEY

-Access token and secret for an account that has access to resources from the server-side runtime.
+  - Access token and secret for an account that has access to resources from the server-side runtime.
 These are required mainly so that the api can access DynamoDB tables.
 Couldn't find any other way to get credentials to the runtime.
 Create an IAM user with S3ReadOnly, DynamoReadOnly, and SQS message send permissions, then create access tokens and set them here.

-- MASTODON_API_KEY

-Get this by querying the Mastodon API of your ActivityPub server instance.
-(I use GoToSocial, actually, not Mastodon.)

-- RESOURCE_LINK_TABLE
+- EGV_RESOURCE_LINK_TABLE
-- RESOURCE_SEARCH_TABLE
+- EGV_RESOURCE_SEARCH_TABLE
-- RESOURCE_JSON_BUCKET
+- EGV_RESOURCE_JSON_BUCKET
-- RESOURCE_EVENT_QUEUE
+- EGV_RESOURCE_EVENT_QUEUE

-Names of resources managed by Amplify and CloudFormation so they have long, weird names.
+  - Names of resources managed by Amplify and CloudFormation so they have long, weird names.
 Find them in the AWS Console and paste them in.
 Wish I didn't have to do this.
+- EGV_USER_MASTODON_API_TOKEN
+  - Get this by querying the Mastodon API of your ActivityPub server instance.
+(I use GoToSocial, actually, not Mastodon.)
+- EGV_USER_COMMENTBOX
+  - A CommentBox api key.
+If not specified, no CommentBox is rendered.

 ### Pushing Changes